 How to watch the E3 2021 Conference

-With E3 2021 being an online-only event, you will be able to watch all of its presentations from the comfort of your sofa – it is just a case of finding the best link to do so.
+With E3 2021 being an online-only and free event, you will be able to watch all of its presentations from the comfort of your sofa, desk, bed or anywhere else with internet access - it is just a case of finding the best link to do so.

-In most cases, the developers themselves will have their own YouTube accounts that you will be able to watch the stream from – and the team behind Xbox always broadcasts theirs, so you can watch it directly on the console.
+If you'd rather pick and choose the pieces you want to watch, that's a little bit more fiddly.
+In most cases, the developers themselves will also have their own YouTube accounts that you will be able to watch the stream from.

 We'll include a link to the main YouTube channels for each below, where we have them, so you can bookmark them and have them ready when the presentations start.